anotter-random-dev/anotter-random-dev/README.md

 Currently on college, just begun

-Currently working in a rougue like game, don't have enough information to show yet, but it's gonna be good
+At the moment I'm working at a fighting game, don't expect it any time soon

 Ask me about games and cooking, both are things I really like